solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Azure landing zone accelerator, which generates a landing zone ARM template according to an organization's core needs, governance requirements, and automation setup.
-The landing zone accelerator is available in the Azure Portal.
+The landing zone accelerator is available in the Azure portal.

-![This image demonstrates the Azure landing zone accelerator in the Azure Portal, and how organizations can optimize Azure for their needs and innovate.]
+![This image demonstrates the Azure landing zone accelerator in the Azure portal, and how organizations can optimize Azure for their needs and innovate.]

 ## Automating and managing Azure services